GR20 Hiking Guide: All You Need to Know About the Toughest Trek in Europe

 What to Expect at the Refuges (aka Mountain Huts)

-The refuges on the GR20 are cozy, yet very basic.
+The refuges on the GR route are cozy, yet very basic.
 Make sure to carry plenty of cash on your trek, because few of them accept credit cards.
 Most hut keepers speak the local language, a mix of French and Italian, but some know English, often enough to get by.
 If not, you can always do a lot with gestures.

 All GR20 huts are run by the Parc Naturel Regional de Corse (PNRC) and need to be booked months in advance, because they fill up quickly.
 For 25 euros you get a twin mattress in a dormitory, potable water, outhouse, and cold shower.